cloud-computer/cloud-computer/README.md

 ## Configuration

-To deploy the cloud computer you will need to provide two pieces of [user specific configuration](infrastructure/cloud-computer/scripts/environment.sh).

 The cloud computer is hosted in the public cloud.
-This requires a [cloud provider project](infrastructure/cloud-computer/scripts/environment.sh#L4) and [credentials](infrastructure/credentials/cloud-provider.json) for creating cloud resources.
+This requires [credentials](infrastructure/credentials/cloud-provider.json) for creating cloud resources.
 Currently only Google Cloud Platform is supported.

 The cloud computer is accessible via a URL.
-This requires a [domain name](infrastructure/cloud-computer/scripts/environment.sh#L14) and [credentials](infrastructure/credentials/scripts/environment.sh#L6) for configuring DNS.
+This requires a [domain name and credentials](infrastructure/dns/scripts/environment.sh) for configuring DNS.
 Currently only CloudFlare is supported.

 ## Technologies